Complex Stoichiometry in Pyrosim

 • On the Model menu, click Edit Species.

 • By default, PyroSim includes the species needed for a "simple chemistry" reaction.
 We will redefine the air and products species, so delete the default AIR and PRODUCTS.
+We will not include HYDROGEN CYANIDE, so delete that also.

 • Similarly, we add wood.
 Click New, click Custom, give the name as WOOD, select Primitive, and click OK.
 Click Chemical Formula and type C1H1.7O0.74N0.002.
 Click Apply to create the new species.